AmirAli-Kalbasi/kntu_gui/README.md

 saved directly from the interface when a graphical backend is available.
 When running without a display, the matrix is written to ``confusion_matrix.png``.

+When a test folder is selected, each subfolder of unlabeled ``.mat`` files is predicted after training.
+The results are shown in the GUI as a small table with the folder name and the assigned label.

 ## Running

 Install dependencies and start the GUI: